 Turn out the dough on a floured surface and roll into 6 massive or 12 smaller balls.

-Space evenly on a baking tray and cover for about another hour for a second prove.
+Space evenly on a baking tray and cover for about another hour for the buns to rise.

 Slice in half and fill with your burger fillings.
 Remember to check out DO YOU LIKE MY BUNS for top tips on preventing a soggy burger mess - you will see we have spread mayo on the bun to keep the bun crispy.